Toyfriendo/Toyfriendo/README.md

 - 👋 Hi, I’m @Toyfriendo
 - 👀 I’m interested in backend dev.
 - 🌱 I’m currently learning to speak
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on porno
-- 📫 How to reach me ...
+- 📫 How to reach me trust me u don't want to

 <!---
 Toyfriendo/Toyfriendo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.